 - Differentiate between the principle of least privilege and the principle of separation of duties.

 Access Control Systems, Cryptography, and Network Security

-Identify the parts of a Physical Security Policy.
+- Describe the various parts of an effective Information Security Policy.

 Business Continuity and Disaster Recovery Planning

 - Describe the key elements of a Disaster Recovery Plan.